 Don’t worry if you’re doing other traveling while you’re in Peru.
 You can easily store all your non-trek luggage in a secure space at your hotel or at your tour company’s office in Cusco.

-Everything for the hike itself, will the be separated into two bags before you begin your hike:
+Everything for the hike itself will then be separated into two bags before you begin your hike:

 Daypack – the bag you will personally carry each and every day on the trail